The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Overview of the Difficulty Measure Formulation

 \item Our measure is agent independent (i.e., we do not collect data from agents to develop the measure). \end{enumerate}

-Given below are three assumptions we make about our difficulty measure. \begin{enumerate} \item As designers of the difficulty measure, we have full understanding of the novel instance (i.e., the novel object, location of the novel object, and what the novel parameter is).
+Given below are three assumptions we make about our difficulty measure. \begin{enumerate} \item As designers of the difficulty measure, we have full understanding of the novel instance (i.e., the novel object, the location of the novel object, the changed parameters, and the value of the parameters).

 \item The agent has a full understanding of the object dynamics in the normal environment.
-This means that the agent is fully aware of how objects move without novelty and the agent can detect that the environment is novel if a change in movements happens in the novel environment (perfect novelty detection).
+The agent is fully aware of how objects move without novelty and the agent can detect that the environment is novel if a change in movements happens in the novel environment (perfect novelty detection).

 We made this assumption because the detection difficulty can be different across agents; therefore, our measure is based on the lower bound of the detection difficulty by assuming perfect detection.

 \item The agent attempts to detect novelty using a sequence of interactions.